riceissa/issarice.com/wiki/correspondence-between-beliefs-and-predictions.md

 The way to find out whether Alice believes the statement is to instead ask "If I toss this coin 1,000,000 times, it will come up heads roughly half the times" or something similar.

+One strategy is to "go meta" by asking for Alice's prediction for "Alice will believe *X* one minute from now", but I think that's kind of "boring", in the sense that I think it goes against the spirit of my original query.